-As an editor, I’ve become quite used to spotting redundant words and repetition in a writer’s work.
+As a freelance editor, I’ve become quite used to spotting redundant words and repetition in a writer’s work.
 I’ve noticed many of the words and phrases writers use excessively.
-The thing is, it’s not always so easy to spot this in your own writing.
+The thing is, it’s not always so easy to spot this in your own writing (believe me, I don’t spot them in my own!).
 We’re often blind to these things in our own work because we’re so close to it, so it can be useful to have some guidance on what to look out for, and which redundant words to cut from your writing.

 These words or phrases don’t always have to be cut.
 And I’m not saying you can’t use them.
 Sometimes they might be effective, or just the word you need.
 But more often, they don’t add much to a narrative, and you can tighten your writing by removing them.
 If you have a habit of overwriting in particular, try stripping these redundancies out to reduce your word count.

 - Immediately/suddenly/at that moment – The reader will know that what’s happening is instant and unfolding in the now; there isn’t a need to remind them.

 - Very/really – These words can be cut in favour of a stronger verb which is usually more effective.
 Instead of “very scared”, for example, try “terrified”.

 - Then/and then – Often redundant, and can make writing feel stilted and amateurish.

 - Just – If the sentence works without it, cut.